AJMansfield/Intelligence-Core-Public/kttu02.md

   inviting you to join them for dinner, and you are glad to not have to worry about food.

-For the moment, you were staying in a tiny apartment with two of the aforementioned migrant workerwith two of them, from whom you'd managed to coerce the nicknames "Jerry" and "Morgan".
+For the moment, you were staying in a tiny apartment with two of the aforementioned migrant workers, from whom you'd managed to coerce the nicknames "Jerry" and "Morgan".
 Even without a third occupant of your size the apartment would've felt crowded, and you've already hit your head on the door frame more times than you can count,